Go back to Resources

 Share this post

 In the world of software engineering, companies often use a tiered system to categorize engineers based on their experience, capabilities, and contributions to the organization.
-These levels, typically denoted as L2, L3, L4, and so forth, serve as a career roadmap, compensation framework, and a way to manage expectations and responsibilities.
+These levels, typically denoted as L2 engineer, L3 engineer, L4 engineer, and so on, serve as a career roadmap, compensation framework, and a way to manage expectations and responsibilities.
 But what do these designations actually mean?
-Let’s explore each software engineer level in detail.
+Let’s explore each of these software engineer levels in detail.

-The foundation of any career begins with those taking first steps, and in software engineering, this is often the Level 1 software engineer or Entry level Engineer.
+In software engineering, professionals just starting their journey are Level 1 software engineers or Entry-level Engineers.
 These budding engineers are typically fresh-eyed and eager to apply what they’ve learned academically to real-world challenges.
 An L1 engineer typically looks like:

 • L1 Engineer Experience: Fresh out of school or a coding boot camp, with little to no real-world experience.